County Antrim Northern Ireland, UK Travel Guide

 Immerse yourself in history.

-Many hotels are family-friendly with purpose-built room configurations.
+Many hotels cater to families with purpose-built room configurations.

 Provide space and kitchen facilities, ideal for families.

-Coastal holiday parks often come with amenities for children, including areas for children to play.
+Coastal holiday parks often come with amenities for children, including playgrounds.

-Look for accommodations with gardens or very near to parks.
+Look for accommodations with public gardens or close proximity to parks.

 Great for social opportunities and meeting fellow travelers.

-Present a friendly and safe environment for individuals.
+Present a welcoming and safe environment for individuals.

 Many hotels present comfortable single room options.